What Makes a House Ugly? The McMansion Question – The Wall Street Journal

 Dec 11 2007, By Dana Mattioli / The Wall Street Journal

 What makes a house ugly?
 This Sarasota, Fla.-house (at left) was just awarded the title of “Ugliest House of the Year” by HomeVestors of America, a Dallas-based company whose franchisees buy and sell homes in need of repair.
 The company ran an online contest, asking visitors to its site to vote from a selection of ten photos of homes that were sent in by HomeVestors’ franchisees.
-Here are photos of the other nine finalists.

 The “winner,” a 1,295 square foot Sarasota home lacking such “amenities” as windows and doors, had become a popular hangout for drug addicts, according to HomeVestors Web site.
 The house had $275,000 in outstanding fines from the city and $25,000 in code violation fines that HomeVestors was able to have repealed to $375.
 Bought for $7,000, HomeVestors sold it for $18,375 to another investor, who has since sold the two-bedroom house for $30,000.

 HomeVestors’ billboards read “We Buy Ugly Houses.”
 Clearly, “ugly” is the company’s thing: “We help people in ugly houses or people who find themselves in ugly situations like foreclosure, divorce or job loss that need to move,” says John Hayes, president and CEO of HomeVestors, which has 265 franchises in 35 states.